manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 > director, and I didn't even notice this film when it came out.
 There, my
 > ignorance on display.

-The problem with a start like this is that one feels they have to make sure the reader will not be offended or at least should enter prepared.
+The problem with a start like this is that one feels that they have to make sure the reader will not be offended or at least should enter prepared.
 Why retreat from the challenge with a poor display of humility?
 More importantly, why should the reader care about my knowledge of the book?
 Does my ignorance have any relevance to the words that follow?
 As we can see from the next paragraph I took a completely different road, so there doesn’t seem to be any relation at all with the rest of the comment.

 > My problem with this kind of picture is that intimacy is one of the hardest, if
 > not the hardest, thing to get right in cinema.
 It's not a matter of showing off